The earthquake that brought us closer together

 After the second night we evacuated half of our resort guests, but a small group of us stayed on to protect our shop and wait for news.
 We played music to raise morale, which cheered people up a lot, but we used it sparingly because power was in short supply.
 We slept one more night and then our chief and Oceans 5 Gili Air owner Sander returned.
 He got delayed quite a few times due to all the chaos, but remained determined and eventually made it back to us.
 We were incredibly happy to see him.
 We had told all guests and remaining locals that they should leave, but we had decided to stay on, we just wanted to help as much as we could.
 We spent only an hour with Sander before the police came and said that there was only one more boat leaving.
 We were told to either leave now or not at all.
 So reluctantly and sadly, we packed up our few belongings and got on the boat.
 And here we all are together in a house in Cangguu.
 For us this disaster has just brought us closer together.

-We are now busy working as a team to organise supply drops, hiring fast boats to take over cargo and a lot of our staff are voluntarily coming back to work.
+We are now busy working as a team to organise supply drops, hiring fast boats to take over cargo and a lot of our staff are voluntarily coming back to work, but many organizations and companies like http://profoam.com are helping with materials to start building.
 We told them they didn’t have to, but they’ve all come anyway.
 We’ve offered them the facilities here in Cangguu to bring their families too and make sure they feel safe in the interim whilst our island home finds its feet.
 We feel incredibly honoured and proud of our staff who followed us into this terrible adventure.
 None of us were prepared for it and we are just learning as we go.
 Things are slowly returning to some kind of normal although there is still not a reliable source of water.
 We are told that this will change soon.
 But Sander is back and unwavering in his mission to get the island back on track.
 With the help of our amazing staff we will continue to work hard to rebuild our island home.

 On Sunday, twenty-one of our amazing staff came to help us begin reconstruction of the shop.
 We took all the glass and doors out, to get all the pillars in place.
 Now its time to put everything back together.
 This is our project for the next couple of days.
 We are refilling the pool then will start reconstruction on the bungalows.
 We’re really just re-laying the foundations, rebuilding, and trying to bring back the beauty our fantastic establishment previously possessed.